Skip to content

 oss_region:

-# When using cloud provider object storage, usually not filled; when using self-built object storage or endpoint is an IP, fill in 'path'
+# When using cloud vendor object storage, this is usually unnecessary; when using self-built object storage and endpoint is IP, need to fill in 「path」

 addressing_style: